libraries-fi/kirkanta-api/doc/upgrading.md

 The two special types `regional` and `main_library` have been turned into their own parameters in order to gather all regular municipal libraries under a single type. `[UNIMPLEMENTED]`

+As an attempt to clear confusion between typenames, `library` is renamed to `municipal`.

 ### Regarding parameters `geo` and `distance`
 Corresponding parameters in the new API are `geo.pos` and `geo.dist`.